Criteria for Publication

-Please contact PLOS Water staff at email@example.com if you have questions regarding your work and compliance with accepted ethical standards.
+Please contact PLOS Climate staff at firstname.lastname@example.org if you have questions regarding your work and compliance with accepted ethical standards.

-For more details about PLOS Water's expectations for publication ethics, see the Editorial Policies.
+For more details about PLOS Climate's expectations for publication ethics, see the Editorial Policies.

 Any concerns about the above should be addressed to the editorial office at email@example.com.